 An 18-inch water main from the Kruger Reservoir extends north in SW Elwert Road for approximately 800 feet.
 The line then reduces to a 12-inch line and continues north to SW Handley Street.
 In addition, a short segment of a 12-inch waterline has been constructed in Elwert Road in the vicinity of Derby Terrace.
-A 16-inch water main located in SW Copper Terrace terminates at SW Edy Rd, approximately 840 feet east of the study area.
+A 16inch water main located in SW Copper Terrace terminates at SW Edy Rd, approximately 840 feet east of the study area.

 Initial anticipated growth in Sherwood West will be served by extending the existing 380 and 455 Zone distribution mains.
 Future customers along the ridge north and south of the existing Kruger Reservoir will be served by constant pressure from the proposed Kruger Pump Station at the existing reservoir site.
 This proposed closed zone is referred to as the 630 West Zone.
-Some future customers in the West Urban Reserve at the interface between the 630 West and 455 Zones may need to be served through a PRV-controlled sub-zone or through individual PRVs on each service in order to maintain required service pressures.
+Some future customers in Sherwood West at the interface between the 630 West and 455 Zones may need to be served through a PRV-controlled subzone or through individual PRVs on each service in order to maintain required service pressures.
 This area is referred to as the 630 West PRV Zone.

 A small area on the western edge of the West Urban Reserve along Edy Road near Eastview Road is too high in elevation to receive adequate service pressure from the adjacent 380 Zone.
 This area will be served as part of the closed 475 West Zone by constant pressure from the proposed Edy Road Pump Station.
-An additional pump station would potentially be needed to serve the 630 West PRV Zone.
-Extensive large diameter mains will be needed to expand the City's water service area to supply Sherwood West as development occurs.
+Large diameter mains will be needed to expand the City's water service area to supply Sherwood West as development occurs.